 However, the post-hoc analysis of women with low femoral neck BMD T Score <-2.5 in the FLEX and VERT studies suggest that patients who discontinued therapy had a higher non vertebral fracture rate.
+15 percent of patients who undergo bisphosphonate drug holiday have a fracture during the holiday.

-Since there is no extensive evidence base to guide treatment, therapy should be individualized.
+Since there is no extensive evidence base to guide treatment, therapy should be individualized

-FDA recommends that patients DO NOT stop Denosumab as fracture rates increase after 18 months.
-If you stop must have an exit strategy and is should NOT be zolendronic acid (Reclast).
+FDA recommends that patients DO NOT stop Denosumab (Prolia) as fracture rates increase after 18 months.
+If you stop must have an exit strategy and is should NOT be Zolendronic acid (Reclast).